King of Egypt

-King of Egypt (ملك مصر), officially referred to as, King of Egypt, Sovereign of Nubia, Sudan, Kordofan, and Darfur, was the title used by the Head of State in Egypt between 1922 and 1953.
+King of Egypt (ملك مصر), officially referred to as, King of Egypt, Sovereign of Nubia, Sudan, Kordofan, and Darfur, was the title used by the Head of State in the Kingdom of Egypt between 1922 and 1951.
 When the United Kingdom issued the Unilateral Declaration of Egyptian Independence on 28 February 1922, thereby ending its protectorate over Egypt, Egypt's Sultan Fuad I issued a decree on 15 March 1922 whereby he adopted the title of King of Egypt.

 It has been reported that the title change was due not only to Egypt's newly independent status, but also to Fuad I's desire to be accorded the same title as the newly installed rulers of the newly created kingdoms of Hejaz, Syria and Iraq.
 The second monarch to be styled King of Egypt was Fuad I's son Farouk I, whose title was changed to King of Egypt and the Sudan in October 1951 following the Wafdist government's unilateral abrogation of the Anglo-Egyptian Treaty of 1936.
-The monarchy was abolished on 18 June 1953 following the Egyptian Revolution of 1952 and the establishment of a republic.
-The third king, the infant Fuad II of Egypt (Farouk having abdicated following the revolution), went into exile in Italy.
-The position was replaced by the President of Egypt on June 18, 1953.
+In July of 1952, a group known as the Free Officers movement of Egypt launched the Egyptian revolution of 1952 against the Egyptian monarchy due to their immense unpopularity.
+Farouk was forced to abdicate and was subsequently exiled to Naples, Italy on July 26, 1952 in the wake of the coup.
+His infant son, Fuad II, succeeded him as king.
+The monarchy was later abolished and replaced by the President of Egypt on June 18, 1953.

 The rulers of ancient Egypt may be described using the title King (a translation of the Egyptian word nsw) or pharaoh (derived from pr ˤ3).
 The story of Moses in the Quran includes his interaction with the ruler of Egypt, named Pharaoh (فرعون).
 The earlier story of Joseph in Islam refers to the Egyptian ruler as a king (ملك).